jmpessoa/lazandroidmodulewizard/readme_get_start.txt

 Example:

-1-Put a "jTextView" component on your AndroidModule form.
+1-Put a "jTextView" component on your AndroidModule form:

 	Set "PosRelativeToParent"
 		"rpCenterHorizontal" [True]
 		"rpTop" [True]

+	WARNING!
+		.Please, whenever a dialog prompt, select "Reload from disk"

-2-Put a "jButton" component on AndroidModule form.
+2-Put a "jButton" component on AndroidModule form:

 	Set "Anchor" to "jTextView" (Because you should set position relative with "jTextView") set "PosRelativeToAnchor"
 		"raBelow" [True]

-3-Put a "jEditText" component on form.
+3-Put a "jEditText" component on form:

 	Set "Anchor" to "jButton".
 	Set "PosRelativeToAnchor"
 		"raBelow" [True]